fadonoso/Simple_pico_y_placa_predictor/README.md

 A sample ¨pico y placa¨ predictor for Ecuador.
 This project is an exercise to show a simple C++ code, with unit tests (Google test) and Cmake.
 This sample program was tested in Ubuntu 16.04.
-The ¨pico y placa¨ restriction can changed by modifying the file config.cfg.
+The ¨pico y placa¨ restriction can be changed by modifying the file config.cfg.

 ##Building